digplan/appcache-node/README.md

 ###Let their browsers do the work

 This module auto-generates your HTML5 Application Cache manifest, making it very easy to implement.
-In Node.JS, but for any web server.
+For any NodeJS web server.
 This makes for massive decrease on your server load.

 ###Installation
 ````